nordic-institute/X-Road/CONTRIBUTING.md

 - Wrap lines at 72 characters.
 - Use the body to explain what and why you have done something.
 In most cases, you can leave out details about how a change has been implemented.

-If a commit refers to an issue, add the issue ID should be referenced.
+If a commit refers to an issue, the issue ID must be referenced.
 For example:

 ```
 $ git commit -m "fix: Subject line